You Win Again (Bee Gees song): Chart performance

 "You Win Again" was a number one single in the UK, Ireland, Switzerland, Germany, Austria, Denmark and Norway, and reached the top ten in Italy, the Netherlands, Australia and Sweden.
 It also topped the Eurochart for four weeks.

 "You Win Again" entered the UK Singles Chart at No. 87 in the chart week 19 September.
 Four weeks later, it reached number one, where it remained for four weeks, thus preventing George Michael's single "Faith" from reaching the top spot.
 When the single reached number one in the UK in mid-October 1987, it marked the Bee Gees as the first group to score a UK number one hit in each of three decades: the 1960s, 1970s and 1980s.
 It ranked four in the UK's year-end singles sales chart.

-However, the single was far less successful in the US, peaking at No. 75 on Billboard's Hot 100, perhaps down to a lingering association between the Bee Gees and the disco backlash that emerged in 1979, when the group (disco icons at the time) were at the height of their fame.
-Their next charting single, the 1989 hit "One", did return them to the US top ten.
+"You Win Again" was less successful in the US, peaking at No. 75 on Billboard's Hot 100, perhaps down to a lingering association between the Bee Gees and the disco backlash that emerged in 1979, when the group (disco icons at the time) were at the height of their fame.
+Their next charting single, the 1989 hit "One", returned them to the US top ten.
 Hoping to capitalize on that success, the song was rereleased as the followup; while it did receive renewed airplay on a number of US radio stations, it did not chart this time.

 Formats

 "You Win Again" was released commercially on vinyl and cassette.
-The CD single was not common in the late 1980s, though a 1-track CD single was produced as a promotional-only copy given to radio stations and reviewers in the United States and a 2-track mini CD single was commercially released in Japan.
+The CD single was not common in the late 1980s, though a 1-track CD single was produced as a promo-only copy given to radio stations and reviewers in the United States and a 1988 2-track mini CD single was commercially released in Japan.
 The song also appeared as a bonus track on the American version of One, replacing the song "Wing and a Prayer".